Password Plus and Super Password: Password Plus

-Password Plus was first shown at 12:30p.m., filling part of the time left when the talk/variety program America Alive! was cancelled.
-On March 5, 1979, two months after its debut, the series made its first time slot move to noon following the cancellation of NBC’s revival of Jeopardy!.
-It moved back to 12:30p.m. on August 13, 1979 when the Goodson-Todman game Mindreaders premiered at noon.
-On June 20, 1980, three other NBC game shows were canceled to make room for David Letterman's morning talk show and in the shuffle that followed, Password Plus was moved on August 4, 1980 to 11:30a.m. when the daytime drama The Doctors moved from 2:00p.m. to 12:30p.m. (this time facing the second half-hour of CBS's The Price Is Right and ABC's Family Feud), with Card Sharks taking the noon slot on June 23, 1980, replacing Chain Reaction.
-The series returned to noon on October 26, 1981 upon the cancellation of Card Sharks, and remained there for the remainder of its run.
+Password Plus was first shown at 12:30 pm ET/11:30 am CT and PT, filling part of the time left when the talk/variety program America Alive! was cancelled.
+On March 5, 1979, two months after its debut, the series made its first time slot move to Noon/11:00 am following the cancellation of NBC’s revival of Jeopardy!.
+It moved back to 12:30/11:30 on August 13, 1979 when the Goodson-Todman game Mindreaders premiered at Noon/11:00.
+On June 20, 1980, three other NBC game shows were canceled to make room for David Letterman's morning talk show and in the shuffle that followed, Password Plus was moved on August 4, 1980 to 11:30/10:30 when the daytime drama The Doctors moved from 2:00/1:00 to 12:30/11:30 (this time facing the second half-hours of CBS' The Price Is Right and reruns of The Love Boat on ABC), with Card Sharks taking the Noon/11:00 slot on June 23, 1980, replacing Chain Reaction.
+The series returned to Noon/11:00 on October 26, 1981 upon the cancellation of Card Sharks, and remained there for the rest of its run.
 The final episode aired on March 26, 1982, and through a scheduling shuffle its place on NBC's schedule was replaced by Search for Tomorrow (which had moved to the network from CBS).

 Super Password

 The program returned in September 1984 as Super Password and aired in the noon Eastern time slot, facing, for its first two weeks, the then 8-year-old Family Feud, then Ryan's Hope on ABC.
-Although several stations passed on it to air local news or syndicated programming, Super Password remained in that time slot for its entire 4½-year run.
-Later in the decade, NBC affiliates began dropping most of the network's daytime game shows, along with Super Password.
-The increasing number of stations carrying local newscasts at noon during this time caused the program to experience a decline in its viewership.
+Despite some of NBC's affiliates preempting the 12:00 pm hour in favor of local newscasts or other syndicated programming, as it was also the case with Password Plus, Super Password remained in the top-of-the-hour time slot for its entire 4½-year run.
+Later in the decade, however, NBC affiliates began dropping most of the network's entire daytime programming, along with Super Password; the increasing number of stations carrying local newscasts at noon during that time caused the program to experience a decline in viewership.
 The show's final episode aired on March 24, 1989, the same day Sale of the Century aired its series finale.

-Super Password was Bert Convy's last network game show (and final for Mark Goodson Productions) hosted before his death two years later.
-Though he emceed a pilot for an ABC revival of Match Game in late 1989, he was too ill to host when it was picked up a year later (the hosting duties ultimately went to Ross Shafer for the series).
-Convy later hosted Win, Lose or Draw and 3rd Degree for syndication before his death from brain cancer in 1991.